 - Price: £425 for an individual | £450 for 2 people | £475 for 3 people

 The price includes the following:

-- A light lunch (e.g. soup and a sandwich) served with a hot drink.
+- If booking a full day workshop, a light lunch (e.g. a panini) served with a hot drink and a sugary treat!

-- All transport during the workshop and pick-up and drop-off in the Black Isle area.
+- All transport during the workshop and pick-up and drop-off in Culbokie.

 The price does NOT include the following:

 - Any other items not referred to in the itinerary.